Jiménez again hits 2 home runs, White Sox rout Twins 11-1

 Anderson lined the fifth pitch of the game into the left-field seats.
 He opened Sunday night’s game at Wrigley Field with a home run, sending the White Sox toward a three-game sweep over the Cubs.

-Jiménez hit a towering homer off the facing of the second deck above the batter’s eye in center field estimated at 454 feet for a two-run homer in the first inning.
+Jiménez hit a towering homer off the facing of the second deck above the batter’s eye in center field for a two-run homer in the first inning.
 He connected for a three-run drive in the second.

 Yoán Moncada homered in the ninth for Chicago.